MERLev/DS34Motion/README.md

-# DSMotion
+# DS34Motion

 Henkaku plugins which adds motion control support for PlayStation TV with DualShock controllers

 It can also be used on a real PS Vita with "ds3vita" or "ds4vita" plugins to replace the console internal motion sensors by those from the controller (however, it doesn't work well with "ds3vita", see limitations section).

 There are 2 plugins:
- * Kernel plugin **dsmotion.skprx**: it hooks BlueTooth calls to catch DualShock controller packets and exposes user services to get the intercepted motion data
+ * Kernel plugin **ds34motion.skprx**: it hooks BlueTooth calls to catch DualShock controller packets and exposes user services to get the intercepted motion data
- * User plugin **dsmotion.suprx**: it calls the kernel plugin services and reinterprets the given data for SceMotion functions return
+ * User plugin **ds34motion.suprx**: it calls the kernel plugin services and reinterprets the given data for SceMotion functions return

 ### Installation